ja-k-e/social/README.md

 ## Readers

 A reader will only read the streams it is subscribed to following the formats it expects.
 That means if you want to read your own streams, you'll have to make one until someone makes a tool that makes this easier.
-I have a working example in this repo at [feed/index.html](feed/index.html) that is following a few streams.
-I also created an unstyled example on [CodePen](https://codepen.io/jakealbaugh/pen/abEgGQd/f7c9f5c6d2c5ac7d0ef29b433b6a2e0c) if you want to do it that way.
+I created an unstyled example on [CodePen](https://codepen.io/jakealbaugh/pen/abEgGQd/f7c9f5c6d2c5ac7d0ef29b433b6a2e0c) if you want to do it that way, or checkout the [buddy.pizza source code](https://github.com/jakealbaugh/buddy-pizza/tree/main/website).